amelia-bryant/SMII/tutorial_sheets/05_3D_kinematics_ans.md

 - Reference frames

 **Tips**
-- Cross products will get much larger - the order of calculation matters, and you will need to use the full version of the acceleration equations
+- Cross products will get much larger - the order of calculation matters, and you will need to use the full version of the acceleration equations.
-- Mechanisms are now in 3D, so practice visualisiing the actual movements to avoid mistakes
+- Mechanisms are now in 3D, so practice visualisiing the actual movements to avoid mistakes.
 - Some will like to use column vectors, write it how you feel works best for you!

 <br>